 Step 1: Create Your Optin

-For the sake of this example, we’ll be using the fullscreen type and entrance optin template.
+For this example, we’ll be using the Fullscreen campaign type.

 Step 2: Enable the Yes/No Optin Button